-Before a storm comes in, winds tend to pick up.
-Skies turn from clear and blue to dull and gray, as dark clouds begin to roll in.
-Thunder is heard from the distance, and lightening starts illuminating the sky.
-Animal intuitions collectively kick in, and herds of animals naturally begin to run from the storm.
-Not the bison.
+Before a storm comes in, winds tend to pick up as skies turn from clear blue to dull gray.
+Dark clouds begin to gather, and thunder can be heard rumbling in the distance.
+As storm approaches, animal intuitions kick in as herds of wild animals begin to run away from the storm.

-When animals run from the storm, they rarely outrun it.
-Storms tend to travel more rapidly than the animals, so it catches up quickly and the animals are likely to be stuck in the bad weather even longer because they’re now running along with the intensity, still endeavoring to outrun it to serenity.
+Bison know that when the other animals run from the storm, they rarely outrun it.
+Winds travel faster than the other animals, and as the storm catches up, herds are likely to be stuck in the bad weather even longer as they run along with it.

-The bison’s unique reaction during a storm contrasts the instincts of the other animals.
-Instead of running away, the bison charges towards the storm.
-They recognize that by plowing through it, they get out of it faster, and minimize the amount of risk, time, and frustration other animals experience from trying to run away from the inevitable.
+The bison’s reaction during a storm is unique: instead of running away, the charge towards the storm head on.
+They know that by facing into storm they get through it faster, and minimize the amount of risk, time, and frustration other animals experience from trying to run away from the inevitable.